Cultural Awareness and skills of Intercultural Communication...

 11. Resources Display: DVDs, books, posters, calendars, handouts, etc. for helping demonstrate respect and user-friendliness towards varying cultural backgrounds.

-12. Evaluation – verbal, plus written Response Sheets, with Report.
+12. Evaluation – verbal, plus written Response Sheets, with full Report.